hpc-maths/samurai/docs/source/tutorial/interval.rst

 Cell properties
 ---------------

-As hinted so far, given an interval and a level, we can reconstruct the correspoding cells.
+As hinted so far, given an interval and a level, we can reconstruct the corresponding cells.
 Indeed:

 - The number of cells contained in an interval is equal to the size of the interval.